Elisabeth Clay

-Elisabeth Clay is an American submission grappler, Brazilian jiu-jitsu practitioner and competitor.
+Elisabeth Clay Moreira (born 2000) is an American submission grappler, Brazilian jiu-jitsu practitioner and competitor.
 Clay won multiple World and Pan championships titles (Gi and No-Gi) throughout her colored belts as well as the ADCC West Coat Trials when just a 16-year-old blue belt.
 She is a black belt 3X World No-Gi champion, a 4X Pan No-Gi champion as well as a World, European Open and Brazilian Nationals medallist.
-Clay is currently ranked No. 1 in the 2022–2023 IBJJF No-Gi black belt division.
+As of March 2024, Clay was listed as FloGrappling's #2 female in the world for no-gi pound-for-pound rankings.

 Early life

-Elisabeth Ann Clay was born on June 10, 2000, in Katy, Texas, USA. when she was still a child her family moved to Oklahoma and then Alaska.
+Elisabeth Ann Clay Moreira was born on June 10, 2000, in Katy, Texas, USA. when she was still a child her family moved to Oklahoma and then Alaska.
 From a family of competitive gymnasts Clay tried gymnastics before joining a local MMA gym at 12 where she started Brazilian jiu-jitsu.

-Career

 Early career

 In 2016, after competing at IBJJF World Championship in the juvenile blue belt division, winning gold in heavyweight and silver in the Absolute, Clay moved to Legacy Jiu Jitsu (an Ares Affiliate) in Anchorage, Alaska.
 Clay trained under coach Jordan Kontra and started competing in major tournaments.
 As a 16-year-old blue belt, Clay upset the bracket by winning 2017 ADCC Submission Grappling West Coat Trials.
 Clay started to be known as a "black belt killer" after defeating brown and black belt opponents.
 In 2018 she won medium heavy and the open class at Pan Championship then became absolute blue belt World champion.
 She was then promoted to purple belt.

 Mid-2018, Clay moved to Modesto, California to train under Samir Chantre and Osvaldo Moizinho at the Ares Jiu-Jitsu Team headquarters.
 In February 2019 she arrived third in the 2nd ADCC North American Trial.
 In March 2019, Clay won double bronze at purple belt at the 2019 Pan Championship.
 In 2019, she won IBJJF World No-Gi Championship at brown belt, submitting all her opponents in the process.
 At Fight 2 Win 143 in June 2020 she defeated World No-Gi super-heavy and open weight black belt champion Kendall Reusing via Split Decision.
 At Fight 2 Win 147 in July 2020 Clay submitted 2x IBJJF world champion Luiza Monteiro via outside heel hook.